MegMahajan/Devops_Preparations/AWS/Ques.md

 ## Diff between s3 standard and Glacier
 ## Have u worked on AWSCODEPIPELINE ?
 Please explain the Flow.
 ## How to do handle security in your CICD plan?
+## How do you secure the sensitive info in aws?
+## Have you worked on ACM?